laravel/docs/routing.md

 Once the pattern has been defined, it is automatically applied to all routes using that parameter name:

     Route::get('user/{id}', function ($id) {
-        // Only executed if {id} is numeric...
+        // Only executed if {id} is numeric
     });

 <a name="parameters-encoded-forward-slashes"></a>